rwilliams/jrubywiki/EnhancedSecurity.md

 Enhanced Security (proposal/discussion by @enebo)
 -------------------------------------------------

-$SAFE shows it's age.
+$SAFE shows its age.
 It is an acknowledged stolen feature from Perl and what does '$SAFE = 3' mean anyways?

 Let's give security a facelift.
 Let's make a new variable with some builtin feature and extensibility as we realize new aspects of security we want to monitor.